jacderida/sept11-datasets/README.md

 ## Setup

-There is some static data in the binary that can be used to initialise a SQLite database.
+There is some static data in the binary that gets used to initialise a SQLite database.

 You must first obtain the release torrent files.
 I am eventually going to provide a `download` command for this, but for now, they need to be obtained by some other means.
 The links are in the